aureamunoz/hello-world-fwless/README.md

-# hello-world-fwless
+# Simple java API rest hello-world-fwless
-Simple java API rest without framework
+Simple java API rest application without framework

+#### Infos
 This branch aims to showcase :
 - How to Use [Dekorate](https://github.com/dekorateio/dekorate) to generate the MANIFESTS,
-- To build using JIB the container image,
+- How to build using JIB as container image building tool,
-- To deploy this microservice on an OpenShift cluster.
+- How to deploy this microservice on an OpenShift cluster.

+Requirements:
+The application should work locally.
+The [master](https://github.com/aureamunoz/hello-world-fwless/tree/master) branch explains how to code the java rest application without framework.

 # OpenShift resources generation and deployment
 ## Manifests generation